Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Real example</div>
 </div>

 People like creating audiobooks for other people.
 For free.
-The LibriVox project is wonderfull example of this.
+The LibriVox project is a wonderful example of this.
 It also shows the potential of the CC licenses for sharing the Dhamma. <br><br>

 <div class="do-not-break-out" markdown="1">
 [https://librivox.org](https://librivox.org)
 </div><br>

-All the audiobooks on the LibriVox Page are in the public domain.
+All the audiobooks on the LibriVox website are in the public domain.
 In other words, both the book and the narration are in the public domain.
 Dhammapada is one of the books that is available on the LibriVox website.<br><br>

 [https://librivox.org/search?q=dhammapada&search_form=advanced](https://librivox.org/search?q=dhammapada&search_form=advanced)<br><br>